New Creation Discipleship Program

 Financial management classes

 Daily devotions and chapel services

 Professional work clothes

-Provided they’re not under the influence of drugs or alcohol, walk-in guests of the Hiway 80 Rescue Mission are offered a bed, along with showers, food, clothing, counseling, care and spiritual support.
+Provided they’re not under the influence of drugs or alcohol, walk-in guests of the Hiway 80 Rescue Mission are offered a bed, along with showers, food, clothing, care and spiritual support.
 Shelter use is not an answer to homelessness, but a first step to self-sufficiency.
 We provide shelter, food, and clothing in a safe, healthy, Christian environment while exposing people to the Gospel of Jesus Christ and making them aware of community resources.

 The goal for each guest is to identify the issue(s) that have created the state of homelessness and begin to address those issues, so they can transition into a long-term solution.
 Our guests are encouraged to join the Mission’s long-term recovery programs to get to the root causes of their homelessness so they can end it permanently.

 For many men, the New Creation Program is the opportunity for a new start.
 Their lives have been derailed by alcohol abuse, drug abuse, or other destructive behaviors.
 They are searching for a new direction, and the New Creation Program gives them that new direction.
 The men in these 10-month classes learn how to make the right choices for their lives and surrender their lives to God.
 Life skills classes and recovery classes are provided to help the men move forward with a life of fulfillment and purpose.
 Men in the program are also involved in daily work therapy and assignments.
 These chores help men learn the responsibility and self-discipline necessary for long-term growth.